victronenergy/dbus-fronius/README.md

 Next you can load the project file software/dbus-fronius.pro in QT creator and create the CCGX binary.

-Compatibility
+PV Inverter Compatibility
 =============

-All Fronius inverters supporting the solar API v1.
+Fronius: All Fronius inverters supporting the solar API v1.
 Also the sunspec modbus TCP standard is supported.
-If modbus TCP is enabled on the Fronius using the web interface, it will be used.
+If ModbusTCP is enabled on the Fronius using the web interface, then their ModbusTCP api is used, not the JSON.
+Power limiting, aka Zero feed-in, only works via ModbusTCP.

-Note that this is required for power limiting.
+ABB: both monitoring and power limiting works.
+Uses the ModbusTCP sunspec API.

+SMA: only monitoring works.
+Power limiting could be done, but requires more work, as SMA doesn’t follow the Sunspec API for that.
+Abandoned.

+Solar Edge: only monitoring works.
+Its not possible to enable power limiting without help or even a firmware change on Solar Edge side.
+See details below.
+Abandoned.

-Other PV inverters that implement the sunspec standard are supported.
-This has been tested with a SMA sunnyboy inverter.
-Results with other inverters may vary.
-At this moment, it is assumed that the sunspec registers are available at unit ID 126.
-There is no way to change this.
+Other PV inverters that implement the sunspec standard might work as well.

+Note that as the code is now, it assumes that the sunspec registers are available at unit ID
+126. There is currently no mechanism to change this for the user, nor auto detection.
+This means that for some brands it might be necessary to change the config in the PV Inverter to that unit ID.

+More information in the CCGX manual, section PV Inverter monitoring, as well as the PV Inverter manuals linked from there.

-Sunspec quirks
+Sunspec quirks & more compatibility details
 --------------

 Fronius: